Pgangothri/CloudSEK/README.md

-# Blog Website using Djanog Rest Framework
+# Blog Website using Django Rest Framework
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: